manuparra/singularitycontainers-on-m1-arm64/README.md

 ssh -p 22022 ska@localhost
 ```

-and use the following credentials:
+and you have to use the following credentials:

 - username: **ska**
 - passwoord: **ska**